scrapy-plugins/scrapy-splash/README.rst

 TODO
 ====

-Return WebView in response.meta, to support interaction and running custom javscript code from spider.
+- Return WebView in response.meta, to support interaction and running custom javscript code from spider.
+- customer request header support?